-Research tool for middle school students that provides reliable information on diverse topics such as current issues, biography, social studies, and history.
+Research tool for middle school and high school students that provides reliable information on diverse topics such as current issues, biography, social studies, and history.
 Features include browsing popular topics by category to get research ideas, text-to-speech capability, and citation tools to help students properly cite sources.

 Online reference sites that include government resources, primary sources, dictionaries, current events, timelines, interactive tools, and encyclopedia articles.
 This site also has a translator feature to view articles in 31 languages.